Just as no two marriages are exactly the same, every divorce presents its own challenges.

 The complexities of divorce are usually related to children or finances

 In divorce, you need to address all the technicalities of dividing property and financial support.
-However, you also need to work out how the children should be raised, and who they spend time with and when.
+However, you also need to work out how the children should be raised, who they spend time with, and when.